DISCO BALLS,

 FLARE PANTS

-Technicolor Woman is a roadmap to finding one’s truest identity and untangling the lies of religion, with Courtney serving as the friendliest, sassiest and kindest of guides.
+Courtney serves as the friendliest of guides.
 “The Gospel is the foundation of Technicolor Woman,” she explains.
 “True life comes from death.
 We die to ourselves; we come alive in the Spirit.
 We trade our brokenness for His explosive joy, our loss for His gain, and our sin for His purity and holiness.”